Fort Parker massacre: Rachel Plummer

 Rachel Plummer, the 17-year-old wife of Luther Plummer, daughter of James Parker, and cousin to Cynthia Parker and her brother John, was held captive by the Comanche for two years before being ransomed by her father.
 Her book on her captivity, Rachael Plummer's Narrative of Twenty-One Months' Servitude as a Prisoner Among the Comanchee Indians, was issued in Houston in 1838.
 This was the first narrative about a captive of Texas Indians published in the Republic of Texas, and it was a sensation not just there, but throughout the United States and even abroad.
 Rachel died in 1840, in childbirth, a year after being ransomed.

 James Pratt Plummer

 James Pratt, son of Luther Martin Thomas Plummer and Rachel Parker Plummer, was separated from his mother (who never knew about his further fate) and was soon given away to another Comanche band.
 Late in 1842 he was ransomed and in 1843 reunited with his grandfather James W. Parker.
-Parker refused to return his grandson to his father, claiming that Luther Plummer had not even paid his ransom.
+Parker refused to return his grandson to his father, claiming that Luther Plummer had not even paid any money for his family's ransom.
 Even when the latter appealed successfully to the Governor of Texas, Parker refused to return his grandson.
-Luther Plummer, meanwhile remarried and father of another child, did then not pursue the matter.
+Luther Plummer later remarried and fathered another child, and then did not pursue the matter any further.
 James Pratt Plummer married twice and had four children.
-He died of pneumonia while serving with the Confederate Army in 1862.
+He enlisted in the Confederate Army during the Civil War and died from pneumonia in 1862 after suffering from typhoid.